hailugebru/AKS-VN2/blog-aks-vn2-draft.md

 That is the entire integration surface.
 No new API to learn, no separate deployment pipeline, no application changes. `kubectl describe`, `kubectl logs`, and `kubectl exec`, the standard commands for inspecting and troubleshooting, all work as they would anywhere else, including opening a shell inside a container running in a Hyper-V isolated boundary.

+Logs and metrics flow through the same path you already use, so existing dashboards and alerts keep working.
+Confirm the specifics for your monitoring stack against the documentation, since the pods are not running on a VM you own.

 <img width="960" height="322" alt="image" src="https://github.com/user-attachments/assets/3f5a6bf7-49d4-4850-927b-fc107f6c3c34" />

 > *Image 2: `kubectl get` / `kubectl logs` / `kubectl exec` against a virtual-node-hosted pod.*